accellionapis/api-guide/source/includes/_authentication.md

 }
 ?>
 ```

-### Steps in Signature flow

-1. Calculate authorization code using the following parameters:
- * Signature Key and Client ID: These were displayed on the Admin interface when the custom app using Signature flow was created.
- * Email address of the user for whom the app needs an access token.
- * Current timestamp: The code will remain valid for an hour after creation.
- * Nonce: A random integer between 1 and 999999.
-2. Fetch access token from Accellion's token URI using the following parameters:
+Step 3 - Fetch access token from Accellion's token URI using the following parameters:
  * Client ID and secret: Displayed on Admin interface when app was created.
  * Grant Type: This should be the string “authorization_code” for the token request to work.
  * Scope: This is the scope of the API services that the client application wants to access.
 This should be a space-separated string that consists of the name of the services that the application requires.
 The requested scope must be a subset of the client application’s registered scope in the server.